This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Making candied yams is really easy; the most challenging part is peeling the sweet potatoes.
 After that, it’s smooth sailing.

 Step 1: Pick a large pot; my go-to is a 5-quart pot.
-Add the sweet potatoes, water, dark brown sugar, granulated sugar, butter, salt, cinnamon, and nutmeg, bring to a boil over a medium-high heat, and cover slightly so the steam can release and the sauce can thicken.
+Add the sweet potatoes, water, dark brown sugar, granulated sugar, butter, salt, cinnamon, and nutmeg; bring to a boil over medium-high heat, and cover slightly so the steam can release and the sauce can thicken.

 Step 2: Reduce your heat to medium-low and simmer for 25 minutes.

-Step 3: Stir to coat sweet potatoes with syrup, boil the mixture, and cook for 8 minutes uncovered until the syrup thickens and the potatoes are fork tender.
+Step 3: Stir to coat sweet potatoes with candied mixture, boil the mixture, and cook for 8 minutes uncovered until the sugar and butter mixture thickens and the potatoes are fork tender.
 Cool for 10 minutes before serving hot.

-Step 4: Stir to rotate the sweet potatoes from top to bottom and coat them with the syrup.
-Be gentle while stirring to make sure you don’t break up the sweet potatoes.
-Bring it back to a boil, and cook until the syrup thickens and a fork easily pierces the potatoes (This is where you would add marshmallows; the hot sweet potatoes will melt them.)
+Step 4: Stir to rotate the sweet potatoes from top to bottom and coat them with the sugar mixture.
+Be gentle while stirring to prevent the sweet potatoes from breaking up.
+Bring the mixture back to a boil and cook until the syrup thickens and a fork easily pierces the potatoes.
+(This is where you would add marshmallows; the hot sweet potatoes will melt them.)
 Transfer to a casserole dish and serve immediately.

 I wouldn’t recommend freezing them because the syrup will crystalize when frozen and turn into a watery mess when thawed.